Kurtis R. Urien

 - Social Enterprise, Conscious Capitalism, and Impact Investing

-Mr. Urien is currently a part-time lecturer in the Business and legal Studies Departments of the American Jewish University in Los Angeles, California.
+Mr. Urien is currently a professor at American Jewish University’s School of Enterprise Management and Social Impact in Los Angeles, California.
 Mr. Urien teaches:

 - Business Law and Organizations